The term "Do-It-Yourself" may seem pretty self-explanatory, but I want to talk a little bit about what that entails when it comes to making music.

 Basically, unlike most music that you hear, which is very much a collaborative art, what I do is singular.
 I write the music and lyrics to all of my songs.
 When it comes time to record them, I not only do the recording myself, but I also play all of the instruments.
 With the drums, while I do have a drum kit in the basement, I find that I get a cleaner sound using sequencing software, and it's a lot easier to work with in the mixing stage -- which, incidentally, is also my responsibility, as is the mastering.

 On the other side of the equation, I get to decide which songs make it to the album and what order they appear in.
 I decide what the cover art looks like.
+In most cases, I even took the photograph from which I made the album cover.
 I decide where it streams, where it sells and for how much.
 Basically, I have complete control over every aspect of my music.
 Every decision that brought it into existence was made entirely by me.
 Another bonus is that if I want to record a guitar track at 11:30 pm on a Tuesday, that's my prerogative.
 I can even re-record it a hundred times if I want to, and it doesn't cost me anything because I'm not paying for studio time.

 Still, I must say, there's no reason why my process for making music can't be something closer to what we consider normal.
 After all, there are lots of other people out there doing what I do as well, and while we may not be able to get that polished radio-friendly sound that you're so used to hearing, this is a far more direct conduit between artist and audience, and I think that there's something to be said for that.